A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: The moving mesh DG method

 where $\bm{x}_{G}^K$'s and $\bm{x}_{G}^e$'s are the Gauss points on $K$ and $e$, respectively.
 For the analytical analysis in the next section, we assume that the weights $w_G^K$'s and $w_G^e$'s are nonnegative.
 Combining the above with \eqref{DG-0-1} we obtain the semi-discrete MMDG scheme as

-One choice of $\alpha_{LF}$ is the point-wise value of $\alpha (\bm{x})$, i.e.,
+One choice of $\alpha_{LF}$ is the point-wise value of $\alpha (U_h,\bm{x})$, i.e.,

-It is worth pointing out that (\ref{alpha-1}) is calculated pointwise.
-We can choose it differently, for example, by taking the maximum value over each edge, all edges on each element, or all edges in the mesh; cf. (\ref{alpha-h}) and (\ref{alpha-3}).
+It is worth pointing out that \eqref{alpha-p} is calculated pointwise.
+We can choose it differently, for example, by taking the maximum value over each edge (denoted as $\alpha_{e}$), or all edges in the mesh (denoted as $\alpha_{h}$), i.e.,